 Nine dead after strong earthquake in Tibet

-A strong earthquake of the magnitude 7.1 in Tibet demands at least nine fatalities.
-The epicenter was close to the Nepalese border, followed by several aftershogs.
+A strong 7.1 magnitude earthquake in Tibet claims at least nine lives.
+The epicenter was near the Nepalese border, and several aftershocks followed.
 Current information here.

 Nine dead after strong earthquake in Tibet

-At least nine people have lost their lives after a violent earthquake shook a remote region of Tibet on Tuesday morning, reported Chinese state media.
+At least nine people have lost their lives after a powerful earthquake struck a remote region of Tibet on Tuesday morning, Chinese state media reported.

-The earthquake with a magnitude of 7.1 was registered at 9:05 a.m. local time and followed several aftershocks, as the United States Geological Survey (USGS) announced.
-The earthquake stove was high in the remote Tibetan highlands, near the Himalayan border with Nepal.
+The magnitude 7.1 earthquake was recorded at 9:05 a.m. local time and followed several aftershocks, the United States Geological Survey (USGS) said.
+The earthquake's source was high in the remote Tibetan plateau, near the Himalayan border with Nepal.

 Consequences of the earthquake

-According to reports, some houses in villages have collapsed by the earthquake, as the state news agency Xinhua reported.
-The nearest larger city to the epicenter is the Holy Shigatse, which is about 180 kilometers (111 miles).
-Shigatse is known as the traditional seat of the Panchen Lama, which is the second highest spiritual leader in Tibetan Buddhism, after the Dalai Lama.
+Some houses in villages reportedly collapsed due to the earthquake, state news agency Xinhua reported.
+The nearest major city to the epicenter is holy Shigatse, about 180 kilometers (111 miles) away.
+Shigatse is known as the traditional seat of the Panchen Lama, who is the second highest spiritual leader in Tibetan Buddhism after the Dalai Lama.

-The USGS SeismiK card indicated that the earthquakes were felt to Nepal and in parts of northern India.
-This is a developing story that is constantly updated.
+The USGS seismic map suggested the tremors were felt as far away as Nepal and parts of northern India.
+This is a developing story that will be continually updated.